decentdao/fractal-docs/developer-guides/introduction-to-modules/testing-the-factory.md

 See [https://www.npmjs.com/package/hardhat-dependency-compiler](https://www.npmjs.com/package/hardhat-dependency-compiler) for details.
 {% endhint %}

-Then, import the MVD and Treasury contracts by adding the code below to you hardhat.config file:
+Then, import the MVD and Treasury contracts by adding the code below to your hardhat.config file:

 ```
 dependencyCompiler: {